 Peter Grunberg, piano

 Praised for her “thrilling clarity” (Sydney Morning Herald) and “impressive vocal control and dynamic sensitivity” (San Francisco Classical Voice), Australian soprano Morgan Balfour is quickly garnering attention in both the United States and Australia.
 The 2021-2022 season saw Ms. Balfour joining the San Francisco Opera Guild’s tour of The Magic Flute where she performed the roles of Pamina and First Lady.
-This summer, she will appear at the 2022 Carmel Bach Festival as a Virginia Best Adams Fellow and in the fall, she will make her West Bay Opera debut as Annina in La traviata.
-In 2023, she will join the San Francisco Symphony as the Soprano II soloist for Bach’s Magnificat conducted by Jane Glover, and will join Cantata Collective for their final concert of the season.
+This summer, she appeared at the 2022 Carmel Bach Festival as a Virginia Best Adams Fellow and in the fall, she will make her West Bay Opera debut as Annina in La traviata.
+In 2023, she will join the San Francisco Symphony as the Soprano II soloist for Bach’s Magnificat conducted by Jane Glover, will perform the role of Céphise in Rameau's Pygmalion with the American Bach Soloists, and will join Cantata Collective for their final concert of the season.

 With a strong affinity for early music and the concert stage, Ms. Balfour has numerous oratorio and concert credits to her name.
 She recently covered the Soprano Soloist in Carmina Burana with the San Francisco Symphony, was seen as the Soprano Soloist in UC Berkeley Chamber Chorus’ production of James Whitbourn’s Annalies and was scheduled to perform a recital at the 2020 London Handel Festival (COVID19).
 Past concert credits include Ms. Balfour appearing as the Soprano Soloist with Madison Bach Musicians in their concert of Haydn and Mozart, Australian Brandenburg Orchestra in their Noël Noël tour, California Bach Society in their productions of Bach’s Magnificat and Zelenka’s Missa Divi Xaverii, American Bach Soloists’ Summer Festival, Canberra Symphony Orchestra’s 2018 Prom’s Concert, Sydney Philharmonia’s 2017 Tudor Portraits Concert, Sydney University Graduate Choir’s production of Mozart’s Requiem, and Brisbane Baroque Festival’s production of Vivaldi Women of the Pieta.
 She also joined the 2016 Coriole Music Festival and 2015 Port Fairy Spring Music Festival for concert performances as well.